Abby Dowse Leaves Little To The Imagination In Incredibly Small Leopard-Print Bikini

 “Teenie weenie bikini my goddess,” a third admirer said.

 Last month, The Inquisitr shared that Dowse sizzled in another outfit, that time something a little dressier but just as hot.
-The NSFW photo showed the blond bombshell clad in a neon, netted dress, and she also rocked a skimpy thong underneath, showing off her pert derriere for fans.
+The NSFW photo showed the blond bombshell clad in a neon, netted dress, and she also rocked a skimpy thong underneath it, showing off her pert derriere for fans.
 That snap racked up thousands of likes as well.